 A pathologist experienced with liver pathologies reviewed all pathologic reports of the explanted livers.

-other collected pathologic data were: presence of microsatellitosis,
+The collected pathologic data were: presence of viable tumor,

 histological subtype (HCC or combined hepatocellular-cholangiocarcinoma) and differentiation degree,

-All available postoperative imaging examinations were retrospectively reviewed for evidence of recurrent HCC.
+All available postoperative imaging examinations (MDCT or MRI) were retrospectively reviewed for evidence of recurrent HCC.